jmsv/l293d/docs/user-guide/python-scripts.md

 ### 2. Define motors

-In this example, the GPIO pin numbers will be the same as listed in [Hardware Setup](#hardware-setup).
+In this example, the GPIO pin numbers will be the same as listed in [Hardware Setup](hardware-setup.md).

     motor1 = l293d.DC(22, 18, 16)

-*Important note: `.DC` should only be used from version 0.2.2 onwards, `.Motor` should only be used for version 0.2.0 onwards and older versions: 0.1.7 or lower, use `.motor`.*
+*Note: `.DC` should only be used from version 0.2.2 onwards, `.Motor` should only be used for version 0.2.0 onwards and older versions: 0.1.7 or lower, use `.motor`.*

 'motor1' is what we're calling the motor.
 You can call it whatever you want, for example `wheel_motor`, `london_eye` or `evil_avocado`.

-The numbers correspond to which GPIO pins are connected to L293D pins 1, 2 and 7 respectively: the pins we set up in [Hardware Setup](#hardware-setup).
+The numbers correspond to which GPIO pins are connected to L293D pins 1, 2 and 7 respectively: the pins we set up in [Hardware Setup](hardware-setup.md).

 ### 3. Control motors